opendxl/opendxl-broker/README.md

 The OpenDXL Broker is a freely available version of a [Data Exchange Layer](http://www.mcafee.com/us/solutions/data-exchange-layer.aspx) (DXL) broker.

+The broker executes in a standalone mode and does not require an external management interface.

 ## Documentation

 See the [Wiki](https://github.com/opendxl/opendxl-broker) for installation, configuration, and usage instructions for the OpenDXL Broker.